simul/simul.github.io/changelist.md

 Mon 13 May : Minor fix to CloudWindow UI layout and colours.
 Minor fix for SetCloudConstants() and FillInQueries().
 SetPrecipitationCentre() removed.
 Mon 13 May : Fix sequencer standalone crash.
 Mon 13 May : Fix shader build path for non-Cmake builds.
-Sun 12 May : Fix Xbox refs to deleted shaders.
-Sun 12 May : Project fix for DirectX12Sample_x64_v140.vcxproj
-Sat 11 May : Dx12 sample build
-Fri 10 May : Fix stringFormat error in Sfx.
-Prevent at least some of the spurious console output from Flex in preprocessor.lpp.
-Fri 10 May : Fix cloud mip generation.
-CMake build improvements.

 <hr>